medwf/alx-low_level_programming/0x09-static_libraries/README.md

 ### Task.
-0. A library is not a luxury but one of the necessities of life : Create the static library libmy.a containing all the functions listed below: int _putchar(char c);
+0. A library is not a luxury but one of the necessities of life : Create the static library libmy.a containing all the functions listed below: use this command to copy file start from root repo :
+_find . -type f -name "name of file" -exec cp {} 0x09-static_libraries/ \;_
+main.h :`
+int _putchar(char c);
 int _islower(int c);
 int _isalpha(int c);